TRANSPERS March 2021 Newsletter

 TRANSPERS Meets with Payers to Explore Decision-Making for Coverage on Exome vs Genome SequencingCollaborators Julia Trosman and Kathryn Phillips led a workshop with 12 payers from the TRANSPERS Payer Board to explore payer decision-making for coverage of exome vs. genome sequencing.
 This work was conducted in collaboration with the Clinical Sequencing Evidence-Generating Research (CSER) consortium.
 Look for a new publication addressing payer decision-making and incorporating researcher and clinician perspectives.

-New Website for Global Economics and Evaluation of Clinical Genomics Sequencing Working Group (GEECS)GEECS has launched a new website!
+New Website for Global Economics and Evaluation of Clinical Genomics Sequencing Working Group (GEECS)GEECS has launched a new website: Global Economics and Evaluation of Clinical Genomics Sequencing Working Group!
 Read about our collaborators and recent publications in JAMA and BMJ Global Health.

-International Collaborators Explore Funding Challenges and Implementation Solutions for Clinical Genomics Sequencing Across Diverse Health Care SystemsIn a BMJ Global Health article, Global Economics and Evaluation of Clinical Genomics Sequencing (GEECS) collaborators examined clinical genomic sequencing availability and funding across countries and three diverse health care systems.
+International Collaborators Explore Funding Challenges and Implementation Solutions for Clinical Genomics Sequencing Across Diverse Health Care SystemsIn a BMJ Global Health article, Availability and funding of clinical genomic sequencing globally, Global Economics and Evaluation of Clinical Genomics Sequencing (GEECS) collaborators examined clinical genomic sequencing availability and funding across countries and three diverse health care systems.
 We describe what type of data and initiatives will be needed to better track and understand the use of testing worldwide, including coordinated testing infrastructures and stakeholder engagement.

 “The Coming Era of Precision Health”: Kathryn Phillips Publishes Book Review in Health AffairsIn a new book, Lloyd Minor, Dean of the Stanford School of Medicine (along with Matthew Rees), lay out a far-reaching and insightful vision for “precision health” - preventing disease before it starts using personalized technological advances and a holistic approach.
 In her book review, Kathryn points out that now the real work begins: figuring out how to implement precision health.